alt-art/TelegramBridge/README.md

-This plugin adds a bridge between telegram and your minecraft sever.
+This plugin adds a bridge between telegram and your minecraft sever making possible to send and receive messages from telegram to minecraft and vice versa.

 ## Usage

 - Install the plugin and restart your server this will create a config file for you to proceed
-- Create a bot with `@BotFather` on telegram and disable “Group Privacy” on bot settings
+- Create a bot with [`@BotFather`](https://t.me/BotFather) on telegram and disable “Group Privacy” on bot settings
-- Get your `chat_id` from your group with the `@ScanIDBot`
+- Get your `chat id` from your group with the [`@ScanIDBot`](https://t.me/ScanIDBot)
-- Now you can change the configuration to put your `chat_id` and `bot_token`
+- Now you can change the configuration file `plugins/TelegramBridge/config.yml` to put your `chat id` and `bot token`
 - Restart your server

 ## Permissions